How to Convert Access Report to PDF File?

 2. Press the ALT + Enter button from your keyboard to open the Property Sheet.

-3. Now tap to the Other tab and then on the Name
+3. Now tap on the Other tab and then on the Name

-4. After then you need have changed your Name value to this; cmd_exportPDF.
+4. After that you need have change your Name value to this; cmd_exportPDF.

 2. Add code for the command button

-For adding up the code, you firstly need to add one On_Click event on the button.
+To add up the code, you first need to add one On_Click event on the button.

 1. Keeping the above cmd button selected, once again go to the Property Sheet.